Official Rules For Romey Keeper

 Week 25 Stanley Cup week remaining two teams play each other.

-Waiver Wire, each team receives 12 transaction each year per team and all unused picks are forfeit from year to year.
+Waiver Wire, each team receives 7 transaction each year per team that carry over and capped at 10.
 When open the waiver wire is a FIFO (first in first out) system, simply email or call whoever is in charge of your conference and drop player A and pick up player B. Rosters must always be at 24 players except the time between the draft and the cut down date. making a move during the Supplemental round is considered a waiver wire transaction.
 Transactions can be traded between teams as part of trades as well.
-Any player waivered must have played at least one NHL game in his lifetime.
-We cannot waiver wire the next years draft by picking up "prospects" that have not played yet.
+Any player waivered must have played at least one NHL game in his lifetime or be currently owned by an nhl team.
+In the case of the "Center" to "Forward" relationship, an event summary must be sent with request for those positions if the player is someone who is not currently in the NHL active rosters.
+Added 01-12-2016 11:28 We cannot waiver wire the next years draft by picking up "prospects" that have not been played/signed/drafted etc etc yet.

 Money, it is 200 a team and 10 dollars a loss per team to belong to this league.
 Here is how much gets collected: 200 times 12 is 2400 plus 10 dollars times 6 losers every week times 22 weeks is 1320.....
-3720 total Minus 180 for draft night.
-Here is where it goes: Stanley Cup winner is 50% or 1770, Stanley Cup loser 25% or 885, two teams that exit in Final Four round week 24 each get 12.5% or 442.50 for a total of 3720 or 100% of all monies.
-The monies are short 325.00 dollars due to incurred costs of trophy, this will be spread out 65.00 over 5 years and unfortunately the winners have to pay it sorry boys (and girl) consider it a start up tax.
-So to recap for the first 5 years the winners get Stanley cup winner 1737.50, looser 868.75, final four exit 434.38.
-After the fifth year it reverts to the above.
+3720 total.
+Here is where it goes: Stanley Cup winner is 1600, Stanley Cup loser 800, two teams that exit in Final Four round week 24 each get 400.00 and the two teams that exit in week one get 200.00.
+The monies are short 120.00 dollars for trophy and draft night.
 All monies that are owed by all owners must be paid by June 1st of the current year or the team is forfeit.
-Back monies for losses will still be the responsibility of the old owner to pay. (added 06-07-2010)
+Back monies for losses will still be the responsibility of the old owner to pay.
+Pools are separate and self explanatory.

 Player Verification